Snakes on Table Mountain

 Berg adder’s eyes are set slightly more forward than a puff adder

 It’s nowhere near as big.

 Since taking more of an interest in snakes I have read that the long stretch of humanity's early development is thought to have been significantly influenced by our relationship to them.
 I guess that much is obvious from the first few pages of the bible.

 More recent, secular thinking is that humanity's most dominant sense, that of eyesight, may have adapted specifically to detect snakes.
 This happened back when snakes were probably far more predatory towards primates.
 Humans would have been more preyed upon than predator.

 Since those early days of humanity the evolutionary table has turned, and snakes have become shy and mainly retiring.
-While some communities still react by killing them on sight, other people who live on farms or in the bush tell of having an understanding with their slithering neighbours.
-So long as there are no dogs or children living in close proximity, living near snakes is something one gets used to.
+While some communities still react by killing them on sight, other people who live on farms or in the bush tell of having an accomodating understanding with their slithering neighbours.
+So long as there are no dogs or children living close, exsting near snakes is something one gets used to.

-That doesn't stop most of us still getting huge surges of adrenaline if we see a snake.
+That doesn't stop most of us still getting huge surges of adrenaline if we see one.

 But why not cars?
-Statistically which is more more likely to cause us harm?
+Statistically, which is more more likely to cause harm?
+A car, right?